top of page

 I grew up in a small university town in the 50's and 60's.
 My parents were, to be charitable, agnostic, but given that the university included an Episcopal seminary, I grew up knowing a lot of clergymen and going to church enough to learn a lot of the basics of the Christian faith, ....
 Read more.

-Consider sending in your testimony - you don't have to be a member of Unshackled or of our church.
+Consider sending in your testimony.
 We all have a story to tell.

 Look at your testimony as your personal page on this website.
 Of course, you should provide your testimony and your page will be available to anyone visiting the site.
 But you can include pretty much anything you want - text, images, videos, artwork, links.
 You can retain or drop the standard header and footer you see on all the other pages on this website.
 You can bookmark the page so you can go straight to it.
 Whatever.
 I am just tossing out ideas for you.
 This is your chance to be creative.
 Send me your text, images, etc. and describe roughly what you'd like.
 I'll put together something and we can adjust things from there.
 You can even have additional pages, linked to from the first page, though let's not get too carried away.